JuliaWTF/JpegGlitcher.jl/README.md

 ![Glitched version of the Mountain View image](assets/glitched.png)

-We can also make an animation!
+We can also make an animation, playing with the different parameters!

 ```julia
 cat([glitch(img; rng = Random.Xoshiro(42), n = i, quality = 20) for i in 1:50]...; dims=3)